maccman/abba/README.md

 The default username and password are `guard` / `llama`.

+## Run on dedicated production server

+In prodcution you should run Abba with unicorn, because the admin interface is blocking all the threads of thin.
+An example run in production could be this (see the unicorn.conf.rb.example in the project root):

+    bundle install --deployment --without development test
+    bundle exec unicorn --config unicorn.conf.rb

 ## A/B testing API

 First include abba.js using a script tag.
 The host of this url will need to point to wherever you deployed the app.